threerocks-defi/code-review/rate-providers/osEthRateProvider.md

         - guarded behind a time delay `canUpdateRewards`
         - bound by threshold `_maxAvgRewardPerSecond`
         - requires valid signatures
+        - NOTE: these protections do not apply to the `owner` multisig, which has the power to completely replace the `keeper` contract (and should therefore be assumed to have complete authority over setting `avgRewardsPerSecond`.

 - [ ] Price data is expected to be volatile (e.g., because it represents an open market price instead of a (mostly) monotonically increasing price).